 There is a super selection of bars, pubs, cafes and restaurants – all tastes catered for – including the BBC featured ‘Seafood Shack’ with outside eating tables to enjoy the freshest of seafood.

-A wide selection of independently owned craft shops including An Teallach Ale Company, art galleries, book shops and the ‘White Rabbit’ antique emporium.
+A wide selection of independently owned craft shops including An Teallach Ale Company, art galleries and book shops.

 Ullapool Saturday Craft Market (April-Sept) – local artisans sell: breads, ceramics, jewellery, Harris Tweed items, handmade soaps etc